Large-scale density and velocity field reconstructions with neural networks: Discussion and conclusions

 The \Ae\ is designed to yield (for a sufficiently large training set) the mean of the true density/velocity that is consistent with the observations.
 As a consequence, the \Ae\ is capable of capturing nonlinear effects in its reconstructions.
 In contrast, as a linear operation on the observed field, the WF agrees with the \Ae\ \emph{only} for Gaussian fields.

 The \Ae\ and WF yield comparable results for the reconstruction of the density field from noisy data but there are important differences.
 The MSE is lower by 15\% for \Ae\ and the density does not reach negative values as in the WF.
-In fact the \Ae\ reconstruction is characterized by a density floor that depends on the noise level.
+In fact, the \Ae\ reconstruction is characterized by a density floor that depends on the noise level.
 This is the result of the Poisson scatter present in the input (observed) density field estimated directly from the discrete distribution of points in the mocks.

-We also tested, but have not presented the results in the main body of the paper, our \Ae\ applied to 2LPT fields in a $128^3$ cubic box with larger physical size of $1000 \,\hmpc $ and lower galaxy density of $5\times10^{-4}\, \hmpcdens$.
-Despite the larger, more linear scales probed by this box, the reduction of the MSE($\hat{\delta})$ for the \Ae\ relative to the WF is comparable to the smaller $300 \,\hmpc $ box.
-The training also converged faster with fewer training samples, even as low as 30 samples.
-This motivates potential applications to large galaxy surveys with low galaxy densities such as Euclid \citep{euclid_collaboration_euclid_2018}.
+We also tested, but have not presented the results in the main body of the paper, our \Ae\ applied to 2LPT fields in a $128^3$ cubic box with a larger physical size of $1000 \,\hmpc $ and a lower galaxy density of $5\times10^{-4}\, \hmpcdens$.
+This approximately corresponds to the expected galaxy density around a redshift of $z \sim 1.3$ in the Euclid spectroscopic survey \citep{euclid_collaboration_euclid_2020}.
+Despite the larger, more linear scales probed by this box, the reduction of the MSE($\hat{\delta})$ for the AE (0.54) relative to the WF (0.61) is comparable to the relative reduction found for the smaller $300 \,\hmpc $ box.
+The skewness of the true density field (4.67) is also recovered more accurately by the AE (4.74) than by the WF (1.81).
+Furthermore, the training converged faster with fewer training samples, even as low as 30 samples.
+This motivates potential applications to large galaxy surveys such as Euclid.

-We have demonstrated that a AE is superior to WF for the purpose of reconstructing peculiar velocity fields from the distribution of mass tracers in redshift space.
+We have demonstrated that an AE is superior to the WF for the purpose of reconstructing peculiar velocity fields from the distribution of mass tracers in redshift space.
 The reason for this is the nonlinear and nonlocal nature of the density-velocity relation.
-WF is based on linear gravitational instability theory and is incapable of mapping nonlinear features in the density-velocity relation.
+The WF is based on linear gravitational instability theory and {thus} incapable of mapping nonlinear features in the density-velocity relation.
 The \Ae\ can both capture nonlinearities as well as any correlations in the relation.
 Unfortunately, since the modelling of \Ae\ is done via an intricate combination of weights, the mapping itself cannot be inferred in a closed form and therefore is rendered useless for deriving any insight regarding nonlinear gravitational dynamics.